ConfigServer eXploit Scanner (cxs) is a tool from us

 - CGI upload scripts (via a ModSecurity hook)

-- Any other web script type that utilizes the HTML
+- Any other web script type that utilises the HTML form ENCTYPE multipart/form-data (via a ModSecurity hook)

 Exploit detection includes:

-- Over 6000 known exploit script fingerprint matches (in addition to standard ClamAV detection)
+- Over 4000 known current exploit script fingerprint matches (in addition to standard ClamAV detection)

 - Known viruses via ClamAV